chiragkrishna/Mahindra-eSUVs-Manual-Downloader/README.md

-DISCLAIMER: I am not responsible you crash your car or your PC
+DISCLAIMER: I am not responsible if you crash your car or your PC

 Mahindra eSUV's Releases/Updates manuals regularly and doesnt give us a pdf or printed manually for offline use.